Variational subspace methods and application to improving variational Monte Carlo dynamics: Bridge: improving variational dynamics accuracy with subspace methods

 \section{Bridge: improving variational dynamics accuracy with subspace methods}

 Various methods have been proposed for the variational approximation of quantum dynamics, including time-dependent variational Monte Carlo \cite{Carleo2017Boson, Schmitt2020MarkusMarkus}, projected-time variational Monte Carlo (p-tVMC) \cite{Sinibaldi2023Unbiasing, Gravina2024PTVMC}, and global-in-time dynamics \cite{Walle2024Global, Sinibaldi2024Galerkin}.
 In this section, we discuss how the subspace spanned by approximate Arnoldi states obtained by one of the above-mentioned methods can be used to extract linear combinations that improve the precision of the approximate dynamics.
 In the following, we will refer to this approach as \textit{Bridge}, where the Arnoldi basis states are seen as pillars on which a bridge is built.
 We remark that the use of linear combinations of Arnoldi states for extrapolating dynamics has already been examined for exact dynamics~\cite{Minganti2022FasterThanTheClockLanczos}.
-A closely related strategy has recently been discussed in Ref.~\cite{Sinibaldi2024Galerkin}.
+A related strategy has recently been discussed in Ref.~\cite{Sinibaldi2024Galerkin} for global-in-time variational dynamics.
+We comment on the relation to this work at the end of \cref{sec:estimation_rayleigh_matrix}.

 We will see that Bridge is a computationally inexpensive method that can significantly mitigate the errors arising from the time discretization of the method that produced the approximate Arnoldi basis states.